 Students own the copyright in their own work, as a general principle.
-The University's Intellectual Property Policy specifies the circumstances under which the University may ask a student to transfer copyright to the University.
+The University's Intellectual Property Policy specifies the circumstances under which the University may ask a student to transfer copyright to the University, however this usually only relevant to PhD students participating in research collaboration.

 If you wish to use student work for other purposes, such as publication, advertising or promoting the University, be careful to obtain the all the specific permissions that suit your purpose.